Nvidia stock forecast: Third-party price target

 Nvidia’s price potential depends on factors such as AI demand, earnings growth, and macroeconomic conditions.
 Analyst 12-month targets currently range from around $100 to $235.
 Longer-term upside is possible if Nvidia maintains its lead in AI hardware, but valuations and sector volatility may cap gains.
 Projections are not guarantees and should be viewed with caution.

-Where will Nvidia stock be in 2030?
+Where could Nvidia stock be in 2030?

 Third-party forecasts for 2030 vary widely, with some suggesting Nvidia shares could reach $300 or more if AI adoption continues to accelerate.
 However, long-term predictions are speculative and sensitive to shifts in technology trends, regulation, and global growth.
 Price targets this far ahead are best used as rough indicators, not reliable outcomes.